dagemtadesse/jam/README.md

 # Jam

-An online auction website designed primaryly for students, so they can buy and sell staffs.
+An online auction website designed for students, so they can buy and sell staffs.

 ## GROUP MEMBERS